Trimble-Technology/creator-tutorials/README.md

 **3D viewer** = The section of the app that displays the 3D representation of the current ‘output selected’ node (if it has a computed representation).

 **NURBS** = Non-uniform rational B-spline (all caps!)

+**Polyline** = A polyline is a continuous line that is composed of one or more connected straight line segments, which, together, make up a shape.